- Accessible Online Course Design

 “Asperger’s Syndrome” is now subsumed under the broad category of Autism Spectrum Disorder (ASD).
 Those diagnosed in the past with Asperger’s would now be identified as having Level 1 ASD (requiring minimal supports).

 Loss of hearing is often a hidden disability.
 Many factors can contribute to an individual’s ability to use his/her residual hearing.
-For example, a hard of hearing person may not function optimally in a room in which there is a great deal of ambient noise (e.g. hum produced by the air system or an overhead projector) or a room that has poor acoustics (e.g. a room that has a bank of windows that cause sound to reverberate).
+For example, a deaf or hard of hearing person may not function optimally in a room in which there is a great deal of ambient noise (e.g. hum produced by the air system or an overhead projector) or a room that has poor acoustics (e.g. a room that has a bank of windows that cause sound to reverberate).

 Memory refers to a complex set of cognitive and neurological processes involved in the acquisition, storage, and recall of information.
 Some students registered with the PMC have disability-related functional impairments that directly affect memory.
 At university, students must learn and retrieve significantly more information at a higher level of complexity and detail than they have in the past.